-- 1. Build this short survey into your systems and circulate to your team or use it as a self-diagnostic. - 2.
+- 1. Circulate this short survey to your team or use it as a self-diagnostic. - 2.
 For Self-Evaluations: Average your responses the higher your score, the more bias you're facing.
 Go back and visit the questions where you cited the most bias.
 Can you think of specific ways this plays out in your work environment?
 What tips from our toolkit address your challenges?
 Don't forget to reverse-code questions 3 and 9 when you're calculating, meaning that lower scores indicate more bias.
 1=6, 2=5, etc.